-Melissa Brignall-Theyer, Sarah Richardson and Susan Wiser New Zealand Tree Grower May 2008 The most challenging weeds for managed indigenous forests are those that can disperse into harvested areas, prevent…
+Melissa Brignall-Theyer, Sarah Richardson and Susan Wiser, New Zealand Tree Grower May 2008.
+The most challenging weeds for managed indigenous forests are those that can disperse into harvested areas, prevent regeneration…

 - Totara – Northland’s farm forests of the future

-New Zealand Tree Grower November 2007 Helen Moodie, Paul Quinlan, David Bergin and Chris Kennedy Introducing the vision, activities, objectives and profile of the Northland Totara Working Group Birds spread…
+Helen Moodie, Paul Quinlan, David Bergin and Chris Kennedy, New Zealand Tree Grower November 2007.
+Introducing the vision, activities, objectives and profile of the Northland Totara Working Group.
+It may be…

 - Continuous cover forestry: Management practice

-Ian Barton New Zealand Tree Grower May 2006 This is the second and final part of the article on continuous cover forestry.
-The first part was published in the November…
+Ian Barton, New Zealand Tree Grower May 2006.
+This is the second and final part of the article on continuous cover forestry.
+The first part was published in the November 2005…